DeltaCamp/apollo-link-ethereum/packages/apollo-link-ethereum-resolver-ethersjs/README.md

 ### @contract Arguments

+- `type`: The name to use as the `__typename` for the results.
+This is important to Apollo Client so that it can distinguish objects in the cache.
+By default it will use the name of the contract, but if you wish to separate sets of calls you can do so with the type argument.
+- `id`: The id to set in the result.
+Since Ethereum calls do not generate a GraphQL compliant shape, we can set an id field to help Apollo Client out.
 - `address`: The address of the contract.
 Normally this is determined by looking up the address using the [AbiMapping](https://github.com/DeltaCamp/apollo-link-ethereum/blob/master/packages/apollo-link-ethereum/src/AbiMapping.ts).
 Otherwise you can override it here.

 If you would like to override the address: